ShadowKernal/UMS/README.md

 # PrepMaster

-Meal-prep planning web app built with Next.js and SQLite.
+Meal-prep planning web app built with Next.js.
 The repo includes the frontend + API routes in `web/` and a USDA FoodData Central JSON snapshot in `fooddata/` for nutrition references.

 ## What is here

-- `web/`: Next.js 14 app (App Router), TypeScript, Tailwind, SQLite-backed auth/admin.
+- `web/`: Next.js 14 app (App Router), TypeScript, Tailwind.
 - `fooddata/`: FoodData Central foundation foods JSON (source data).

 ## Prerequisites